CLOSE SEARCH

 Property Access - full rights to enter for surveys, planning-related activities and investigations.

-Conditionality - clear conditions for option exercise, including minimum planning permission requirements.
+Conditionality - clear conditions for option exercises such as securing satisfactory access or other rights required for intended use and minimum planning permission requirements.

 Assignment - rights to assign (transfer) option to group companies or development vehicles.